 The proposed project alternatives would have no effect on floodplains, wetlands, and waterbodies.
-There would be no impairment to these resources as a result of implementation of any of the alternatives.

 4.2.2 Fish

 There is no fish habitat in the project area as there are no streams, lakes, ponds, or other waterbodies, and no surface hydrologic connection between the project area and any waterbodies (fresh water or marine).